Skip to content

 sudo chctl setup appliance

-Actions getting performed in the backend :
+Actions Performed in the Backend

-Start OmniDeq
+Start CHAI™

 sudo chctl start appliance